-No matter what time of year it is – holidays or in between – I can always use an easy, healthy meal.
-Even better, I like when it works for a “company” meal like this turkey breast for the crockpot!
+No matter what time of year it is – holidays or in between – I can always use an easy healthy meal.
+Even better, I like when it works for a “company” meal like this gluten-free turkey breast for the crockpot!
 While I wouldn’t really call a crock pot meal “quick,” this one certainly is easy compared to some other ways to cook turkey.
 It’s such an easy gluten-free turkey recipe that I’ve cooked it for Thanksgiving dinner for several years, and I plan to cook it again soon.

 While I like this way to serve turkey dinner with all the trimmings for guests, it’s also wonderful to have some turkey for dinner and leftovers for great lunch and freezer options.
 It fits so many ways into a gluten-free diet.